considrew/mungbeans/below-the-line/content/deep-dives/uranium-supercycle-utility-squeeze.md

 The 200-week moving average doesn't care about your thesis.
 It cares about whether you're paying a price that gives you a margin of safety.
 Right now, in uranium, you're not.
 You're paying for perfection in a market that has a long history of disappointing the consensus at exactly the moment everyone agrees.

 But here's what the framework *does* see: the uranium bull case has a victim class.
 The miners win.
 The enrichers win.
-The utilities — the ones actually buying uranium to keep their reactors running — get destroyed.
-We modeled the numbers above: at $200/lb uranium, Constellation loses 77% of its net income to fuel cost increases.
-At $300/lb, the fuel cost increase *exceeds Constellation's entire net income.* Vistra loses 29–46%.
+The utilities — the ones actually buying uranium to keep their reactors running — get squeezed.
+We stress-tested the math above: the damage doesn't hit all at once (staggered contracts spread it over 3–5 years), $300/lb is more likely a spike than a sustained price, and utilities have tools to mitigate (fuel cycle stretching, rate cases, lobbying).
+But the direction is unambiguous.
+At $200/lb sustained — a plausible scenario — Constellation loses 77% of net income to fuel cost increases as contracts roll.
+At a $300 spike, it goes net-negative.
+Vistra loses 29–46%.
 PPL and Duke lose 19–31%.
-These aren't hypothetical stress tests — they're the math of a supply deficit that's widening while the government competes against utilities for the same feedstock.
+And the enrichment bottleneck is arguably worse than the uranium price: even with yellowcake in hand, Western enrichment capacity can't process enough fuel once Russia is cut off in 2028.
 The utilities most extended above their 200WMAs are the ones with the farthest to fall when forward guidance adjusts.

 **The framework's uranium playbook:**